ARCHIVE

 For the flip side of the Lake Tahoe Poker Chip, I did my best to use a quintessential image of the beauty of Lake Tahoe.
 In the water to the right of the isand in the lake, you can see Tahoe Tessie swimming by.
 Tahoe Tessie exists in Lake Tahoe folklore dating back to the days of the Washoe tribe of Native Americans, who have many tales alluding to a large creature lurking in the depths of Lake Tahoe, which they called “Da-Ow-A-Ga.”
 Leave it to the white explorers of the area to slaughter this pronunciation and thus incorrectly name it Lake Tahoe!
 The use of the $46 denomination on the chip was inspired by the fact that the Lake Tahoe region first flourished as an American city as a result of the Coal and Gold Mining occurring in Northern California.
 The reference to coal in this song made this the perfect fit.
 Sadly, Lake Tahoe was used as a hub for the Timber industry to supply these mines with wood for the construction of these mines.

 I chose to use blue accents on the Lake Tahoe Poker Chip in honor of the catch phrase “Keep Tahoe Blue” which is used in the efforts to maintain Lake Tahoe as a pristine Alpine Lake.
 As such, I will be donating a portion of the proceeds from the Lake Tahoe Poker Chip to the League to Save Lake Tahoe.
-This is a theme I plan to continue with any future projects I undertake.
+This is a theme I plan to continue with future projects.

 The Buffalo Bill Wooden Nickel is based off of an idea I have had for awhile, but have been waiting for the right shows for one.
 When the Colorado Run was announced, it seemed perfectly fitting to design a Wooden Nickel for.
 Seeing as the traditional Wooden Nickel contained the image of a Buffalo in it, what better place than Colorado for a Buffalo inspired item!
 However, instead of having a Native American head on the flip side, it struck me that the Wooden Nickel should have the face of Buffalo Bill on it.